dixie-chick/MechaCar_Statistical_Analysis/README.md

 ### Key Takeaway
 1. From our linear regression model, the r-squared value is 0.72, which means that roughly 70% of the variablilty of our dependent variable (mpg) is explained using this linear model.
 In a simple linear regression model, the higher the correlation is between two variables, the more that one variable can explain/predict the value of the other.
+    - In order to determine which variable provide significant contribution to the multiple linear model, look at the individual variable p-values in the summary output Pr(>ltl):
+    - AWD, vehicile_weight, and spoiler_angle all have significant contributions to overal mpg
-2. In addition, the p-value of our linear regression analysis is 5.35 x 10-11, which is much smaller than our assumed significance level of 0.05%.
+3. In addition, the p-value of our linear regression analysis is 5.35 x 10-11, which is much smaller than our assumed significance level of 0.05%.
 Therefore, we can state that there is sufficient evidence to reject our null hypothesis, which means that the slope of our linear model is not zero.

-1. The non-random variable variance should be 0, meaning the
-2.
-- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-- Is the slope of the linear model considered to be zero?
-Why or why not?
 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 ## Summary Statistics on Suspension Coils